shubhpatil3105/-RentFlow-Smart-Contract-for-Rental-Agreements-and-Payment-Flows/README.md

 ## 🎯 Project Vision

-To eliminate middlemen and provide a transparent, tamper-proof rental experience where lease terms and payments are enforced by code rather than trust.
+To eliminate middlemen and provide a transparent, tamper-proof rental expe       rience where lease terms and payments are enforced by code rather than trust.

 ## ✨ Key Features